Lymphatic filariasis: Epidemiology

-Lymphatic filariasis occurs in tropical and subtropical regions of Africa, Asia, Central America, the Caribbean, and South America, and certain Pacific Island nations.
+Lymphatic filariasis occurs in tropical and subtropical regions of Africa, Asia, Central America, the Caribbean, South America, and certain Pacific Island nations.
 Elephantiasis caused by lymphatic filariasis is one of the most common causes of permanent disability in the world.
 As of 2018, 51 million people were infected with lymphatic filariasis and at least 863 million people in 50 countries were living in areas that require preventive chemotherapy to stop the spread of infection.
 By 2022, the prevalence had declined to somewhere around 40 million and the disease remains endemic in 47 countries.
 These improvements are a direct result of the WHO's Global Programme to Eliminate Lymphatic Filariasis.
+Since implementation, 740 million people no longer require preventative chemotherapy to treat the disease.

 W. bancrofti is responsible for 90% of lymphatic filariasis.
 Brugia malayi causes most of the remainder of the cases, while Brugia timori is a rare cause.
 W. bancrofti largely affects areas across the broad equatorial belt (Africa, the Nile Delta, Turkey, India, the East Indies, Southeast Asia, Philippines, Oceanic Islands, and parts of South America).
-The mosquito vectors of W. bancrofti have a preference for human blood; humans are apparently the only animals naturally infected with W. bancrofti.
+Since lymphatic filariasis requires multiple mosquito bites over several months to years to spread of infection due to tourism is low.
+The mosquito vectors of W. bancrofti have a preference for human blood; humans are the only animals naturally infected with W. bancrofti.
 No reservoir host is known.

+In South America, four endemic countries have been working to beset lymphatic filariasis, consisting of Brazil, the Dominican Republic, Guyana, and Haiti.
+In Latin America, the spread of lymphatic filariasis is through W. bancrofti, the only anthropods within the region, Culex quinquefasciatus.
+The exponential rate of development within the Americas is being combated through the development of an MDA program.
+MDA program, a 3-step drug administering program, has led to a 67% decrease in the need for the drug program.
+Brazil targeted the rising endemic by administering DEC drugs through an MDA program to the communities hit hardest by the disease.
+By providing these drugs annually, as well as offering post-care, through showing family members how to treat the disease, creating connections for jobs, as well as providing a social network to incorporate patients into society, Brazil has made the most effort to provide care.
+Dominican Republic has administered 5 rounds of DEC drugs annually for five years, spanning from 2002-2007.
+After the initial drastic action, the Dominican then administered another three rounds of MDA.
+Guyana also used DEC drugs to focus on preventing the spread of the disease, using a DEC-fortified salt from 2003-2007 and ultimately switching to MDA with DEC from 2014 to the present.
+Targeting patient education and access to treatment.
+Haiti then focused on the disease by implementing DEC drug in 2002.
+It reached full geographical coverage by 2012, subsequently in 2014 about 20 communities had eradicated the need for MDA.